RileyManalang/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

     - Consider genre-blending approaches
     - Focus on universal appeal while maintaining artistic authenticity

 - These insights suggest that while there's no single formula for streaming success, a strategic approach considering release timing, platform dynamics, and artistic positioning can significantly impact a track's performance.
-The key appears to be balancing artistic authenticity with strategic market awareness, rather than over-optimizing for any single metric or characteristic.
+It seems that in order for a track to be successful, it must balance artistic authenticity with strategic market awareness rather than over-optimizing for any single metric or characteristic.

+### Challenges
+- The main challenge of this project is determining the appropriate data visualizations to gather useful data
+- Another challenge is the making of the graphs and learning new things such as new graphs and new libraries
+- Handling the dataset was also challenging since there was a lot of data and there were also missing values in the dataset
+- Organizing the way I gathered data was no easy task either since I didn't know where to start first and where to end

 ### Version History:
 ##### [v1.1.0] - 10/28/2024